 Erasmus+ is the EU’s programme to support education, training, youth and sport in Europe.
 Its budget of €14.7 billion will provide opportunities for over 4 million Europeans to study, train, and gain experience abroad.
 Circle of Sustainable Europe (CoSE) is organizing several youth exchanges every year.
-The aim of Erasmus+ is to contribute to the Europe 2020 strategy for growth, jobs, social equity and inclusion, as well as the aims of ET2020, the EU’s strategic framework for education and training.
+The aim of Erasmus+ is to contribute to the Europe 2019-2027 strategy for growth, jobs, social equity and inclusion, as well as the aims of ET 2020, the EU’s strategic framework for education and training.

-Erasmus+ also aims to promote the sustainable development of its partners in the field of higher education, universities, and amongst NGO’s focussed on youth empowerment to contribute to achieving the objectives of the EU Youth Strategy.
-And that is where Circle of Sustainable Europe comes in, combined with our strategy, values and principles, during these youth exchanges we make sure the true meaning of ‘sustainability’ in general is communicated to the youngsters in terms of their: lifestyle, health, awareness, contribution, mindset, and ownership to take leadership within their own community to address the issue of the Sustainable Development Goals (SDG’s).
+Erasmus+ also aims to promote the sustainable development of its partners in of higher education, universities, and amongst NGO’s focussed on youth empowerment to contribute to achieving the objectives of the EU Youth Strategy.
+And that is where Circle of Sustainable Europe comes in, combined with our strategy, values, and principles, during these youth exchanges we make sure the true meaning of ‘sustainability’ in general is communicated to the youngsters in terms of their: lifestyle, health, awareness, contribution, mindset, and ownership to take leadership within their own community to address the issue of the Sustainable Development Goals (SDG’s).

 What are the specific issues tackled by this Program?